130 years ago Frederick Taylor introduced the business world to the concept of Scientific Management.

 It’s axiomatic that pressers will give you what gets measured, particularly if their wage - and their job - depends on meeting or exceeding PPH.

-In other words, if you measure and pay for PPH, that’s exactly what you’ll get.
+In other words, if you measure and pay for PPH, what you’ll get is quantity and mediocrity.

 Damn the dry cleaning standards (if they even exist).
 Damn the shirt laundry standards (if they even exist).
 Damn the client’s fine garments.
 Just move ‘em out the door as quickly as possible.